What Cloud Adds

 Architecture

 The cloud backend is built on Convex, a reactive backend platform.
-The GCS repo includes a completeconvex/ directory with 25 tables (7 auth + 18 custom).
+The GCS repo includes a completeconvex/ directory with around 30 custom tables alongside the auth tables.

 Key tables: